monicawheeler/todo-app/plan.md

 - [x] Create a container to hold the completed tasks (remove completed button)

 ## Client Side (client.js)
-- [ ] POST to send new task to database
+- [x] POST to send new task to database
-    - [ ] On click of Add Task, send value of task input to database
+    - [x] On click of the Add Task button, send value of task input to database
-    - [ ] Run the function to get the tasks to refresh the list
+    - [x] Run the function to get the tasks to refresh the list
-- [ ] GET to request all tasks in the database
+- [x] GET to request all tasks in the database
     - [x] On load of page, get the tasks
     - [x] Loop through response and create a list of tasks
     - [x] Each task will have a Complete and Delete button